 Disclosure and conflicts of interest

-If authors have any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript, they should disclose it in their manuscript.
+If authors have any financial or other substantive conflicts of interest that might be construed to influence the results or interpretation of their manuscript, they should disclose it in their manuscript.
 All sources of financial support for the project should be acknowledged.
 Examples of potential conflicts of interest which should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Potential conflicts of interest should be disclosed at the earliest stage possible.

 Duties of reviewers

-Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
-Peer review is an essential component of formal scholarly communication, and lies at the heart of the scientific method.
+Peer review assists the editor in making editorial decisions and the editorial communications with the author may also assist the author in improving the paper.
+Peer review is an essential component of formal scholarly communication and lies at the heart of the scientific method.
 Peer review should also be guided by ethical considerations.

 Contribution to editorial decisions

-It is a shared view that that all scholars who wish to contribute to publications and thus benefit from peer review have an obligation to do a fair share of reviewing.
+It is a shared view that all scholars who wish to contribute to publications and thus benefit from peer review have an obligation to do a fair share of reviewing.

 Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.